nikolowry/bromite-builder/README.md

-Ubuntu users' systems will be bootstrapped via Chromium's [`build/install-build-deps-android.sh`](https://chromium.googlesource.com/chromium/src.git/+/master/build/install-build-deps-android.sh)
+Ubuntu users' systems will be bootstrapped via Chromium's [`build/install-build-deps-android.sh`](https://chromium.googlesource.com/chromium/src.git/+/master/build/install-build-deps-android.sh) if the `--ubuntu-install-build-deps` flag is set.
+It requires root permissions and may install unwanted software.

 All other distro users should follow Chromium's
 [Notes For Other Distros](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/build_instructions.md#notes)